 Project areas: Mon State

-Mon National Education Department: Founded in 1992, the Mon National Education Committee (MNEC) administers the Mon National Education Department’s network of Mon National Schools under the New Mon State Party (NMSP), providing education in Mon mother tongue across Mon state, southern Kayin state and Thanintharyi Division.
+Mon National Education Department: Founded in 1992, the Mon National Education Committee (MNEC) administers the Mon National Education Department’s network of Mon National Schools, providing education in Mon mother tongue across Mon state, southern Kayin state and Thanintharyi Division.

 In Year 3, with MEC support, the MNEC will provide education services to 27,412 students across 225 schools (132 community school and 93 mixed schools), providing trainings to 399 teachers.